BruceEckel/WinterTechForum-hugo/content/travel/index.md

 ## Other alternatives
--   There are coaches that can be rented for groups, to take you to Crested Butte
+-   Coaches can be rented for groups, to take you to Crested Butte
--   Montrose airport (about an hour further away than Gunnison) can sometimes be more reliable than Gunnison.
+-   Montrose airport (about an hour further away than Gunnison) can sometimes be more reliable than Gunnison in the Winter.
 There are services to bring you from Montrose to Crested Butte, or you can rent a car.